-New to VirginiaCompare Car Insurance Rates in 3 Steps
+New to VirginiaCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:Page Overview

-Nearly 7 million people in 95 counties call Virginia their home.
+Nearly 7 million people call Virginia their home.
 From the state's many historic cities to its Atlantic beaches and abundant river valleys, it is easy to see why.

 The "Old Dominion" officially became a state on June 25, 1788.
 Incidentally, it was the 10th state, as well as the 10th of the 13 original colonies.
 Virginia is actually a commonwealth rather than a state.

 The flowering dogwood is both the state tree and the state flower, while the cardinal is the official state bird.
 Major industries include transportation equipment, textiles, food processing, and printing.

 If you are new to Virginia, one of the first places you'll want to go when you get settled is your local Department of Motor Vehicles (DMV) for your driver's license and vehicle registration.
 Generally, military personnel and full-time students may drive here with valid out-of-state licenses.